awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-send-email.md

 Additionally, this guide contains several code examples that demonstrate how to send email programmatically using Amazon SES\.
 Each of these code examples includes a method of passing a configuration set when sending an email\.
 For more information, see [Amazon SES Code Examples](samplecodeindex.md)\.

+**Note**
+You can optionally include message tags in the headers of your emails\.
+Message tags can include the numbers 0–9, the letters A–Z \(both uppercase and lowercase\), hyphens \(\-\), and underscores \(\_\)\.

 ## Using Amazon SES API Parameters<a name="event-publishing-using-ses-parameters"></a>

-To use `[SendEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendEmail.html)` or `[SendRawEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendRawEmail.html)` with event publishing, you specify the configuration set and the message tags by passing data structures called `[ConfigurationSet](http://docs.aws.amazon.com/ses/latest/APIReference/API_ConfigurationSet.html)` and `[MessageTag](http://docs.aws.amazon.com/ses/latest/APIReference/API_MessageTag.html)` to the API call\.
+To use [SendEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendEmail.html) or [SendRawEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendRawEmail.html) with event publishing, you specify the configuration set and the message tags by passing data structures called [ConfigurationSet](http://docs.aws.amazon.com/ses/latest/APIReference/API_ConfigurationSet.html) and [MessageTag](http://docs.aws.amazon.com/ses/latest/APIReference/API_MessageTag.html) to the API call\.

 For more information about using the Amazon SES API, see the [Amazon Simple Email Service API Reference](http://docs.aws.amazon.com/ses/latest/APIReference/)\.